 You should firstly seek medical treatment.
 You should then take pictures of the accident locus and obtain details from any witnesses.
 You will then need to report the incident to your hotel and/or travel representative.
 Our expert personal injury solicitors can then help to make a claim on your behalf and will aim to recover damages for pain and suffering, as well as any medical expenses and loss of earnings incurred.

 Many skiing holidays are booked through a travel agency in the UK or Ireland.
-If you have suffered an injury that wasn’t your fault we may be able to make a claim on your behalf against the travel agency for negligence.
+If you have suffered an injury that wasn’t your fault, we may be able to make a claim on your behalf against the travel agency for negligence and/or breach of contract.